 These studies are Highway and Transit Investments: Options for Improving Information on Projects’ Benefits and Costs and Increasing Accountability for Results (GAO-05-172); and Surface Transportation: Many Factors Affect Investment Decisions (GAO-04-744).
 The former report noted that “the increased use of economic analytical tools, such as benefit-cost analysis, could improve the information available to decision makers and, ultimately lead to better-informed transportation investment decision making” (GAO-05-172, p.
 6).

-Among other reasons, GAO cited “political concerns” for why BCA is not more widely utilized in U.S. public sector surface transportation decisionmaking.
-GAO observed that a project may be important for a particular interest group or constituency even though it is not efficient from an economic standpoint.
+Among other reasons, GAO cited "political concerns" for why BCA is not more widely utilized in U.S. public sector surface transportation decisionmaking.
+GAO observed that projects may be important for a particular interest group or constituency even though it is not efficient from an economic standpoint.
 At a minimum, BCA would provide additional transparency to decisions that are less cost-beneficial.
-Ideally, BCA would actually begin to prevent inefficient decisions from being made in the first place.
+Ideally, BCA would actually begin to reverse inefficient decisions from being made in the first place.

 GAO also noted that BCA results are rarely reviewed in light of actual project outcomes.
 In other words, not only is BCA underutilized in the project planning process, but it is also rarely utilized to assess the efficacy of previous investments.
 This is in stark contrast to typical capital investment models employed in the private sector.
 It is important that Congress and the Department work together to establish far more productive means to ensure that scarce resources are flowing to projects that benefit the public the most.
 BCA is likely to be one of our most effective tools to advance that objective.